-But, while their portability is a great thing, they are still a bit of a troublesome thing to format.
-In other words, not many people are able to use their external devices because they aren't easy to format.
+Though in 2023, a certain number of modern Windows users still feel trouble formatting hard drives, such as in Windows 11.
+In other words, not many people are able to use their hard drives because they aren't easy to format.
 So, let's find out why that is and how you can fix it.

 - #1.
 EaseUS Partition Master